mathewlowry/myhub-gpt/permanent versions/MyHub on the ATmosphere 2.md

 **How would MyHub.ai evolve to become part of the ATmosphere?**

 *(Notes: This is an early draft.
 As explained in [this newsletter edition](https://mathewlowry.medium.com/exploring-ai4communities-newsletter-6365b2716bb1), I am publishing these early versions as I develop my thoughts in the hope that constructive comments will help me finish the post.
-More version control in the footer.)*
+More version control information in the footer.)*

 ## Introduction

 In 2025, the ATmosphere is the right ecosystem to bet on for developing decentralised collective intelligence.
-As this is more than just exchanging 300-character status updates, the ATmosphere will need:
+As this requires  more than just exchanging 300-character status updates, the ATmosphere will need:

 * more apps, offering deeper and more valuable content and collaboration
 * a business model to sustain those apps